browsermedia/browsercms/doc/features/simple_form_refactor.md

 3. Make sure old widgets are deprecated but still work
 4. Add new widgets for things like section selectors, etc.
 5. Document new widgets on developer manual.
+6. Update generators to use new simple form controls.

 10. Move all the manual initializers in dummy into the engine.
 10. Ensure we don't conflict with existing simple_form implementations